Kim Joo Il

 We were hungry 24 hours a day.
 We were meant to get 600 grams of rice a day, but everyone on the supply chain would take a bit, so by the time it got to us it was more like 200 grams.
 That’s why we all had malnutrition, and why so many soldiers tried to escape the army.

 One idea the government keeps pushing is that, in North Korea, no one dies of starvation.
 As a captain, I had to report soldiers’ deaths, but I couldn’t say they’d starved.
-We wrote that they'd had acute colitis—an inflammation of the colon that can lead to weight loss, fever, and bleeding, among other symptoms—on their death certificates.
+We wrote that they'd had acute colitis – an inflammation of the colon that can lead to weight loss, fever and bleeding, among other symptoms – on their death certificates.
 A lot of female soldiers died, and a woman's hair will fall out before she dies of starvation.
-So when they died, they would be bald and totally flat chested, meaning you could no longer tell by looking at [the bodies] whether they were women or not.
+So when they died, they would be bald and totally flat chested, meaning you could no longer tell by looking at them whether they were women or not.

-Most people in North Korea aren’t allowed to go from province to province, but part of my job was traveling around the country, finding soldiers who’d gone AWOL because they were so hungry.
+Most people in North Korea aren’t allowed to go from province to province, but part of my job was travelling around the country, finding soldiers who’d gone AWOL because they were so hungry.
 They knew they’d face huge consequences, so they’d always go back home and have one final meal with their mothers.
-Traveling around, I started to realize something was very wrong.
+Travelling around, I started to realise something was very wrong.
 Everywhere I went, people were starving.
-Every train station had a health center, and there would be piles of corpses there, just lying about.
+Every train station had a health centre and there would be piles of corpses there, just lying about.

 Often, because there was no electricity, the trains would be days late.
 People would offer you a bed at their house in return for a kilo of rice.
 But I slept at the station.
-I’d heard rumors that once they got you into their houses, these people would kill you and eat your flesh.
-There were always rumors going around that, at certain markets, people were selling human bodies to eat.
+I’d heard rumours that, once they got you into their houses, these people would kill you and eat your flesh.
+There were always rumours going around that, at certain markets, people were selling human bodies to eat.
 One man was publicly executed for it.
-He was a doctor and had been digging up corpses from mass graves, then making dumplings out of them and selling them.
+He was a doctor and had been digging up corpses from mass graves, making dumplings out of them and selling them.

-There were guards every 50 meters along the river.
-As I got near to what I thought was a large rock, I realized it was a guard holding a gun.
+There were guards every 50 metres along the river.
+As I got near to what I thought was a large rock, I realised it was a guard holding a gun.
 I was ready to fight and die; this was life or death for me.
 But it was August and very warm, and as I got closer I saw he’d fallen asleep.
-I changed direction, got down to the water, and started swimming.
+I changed direction, got down to the water and started swimming.

-Reaching China and seeing how it compared to North Korea confirmed everything I’d thought—I realized that we’d been brainwashed.
-I traveled through Vietnam, Cambodia, and Thailand and arrived in Britain two years later.
+Reaching China and seeing how it compared to North Korea confirmed everything I’d thought; I realised that we’d been brainwashed.
+I travelled through Vietnam, Cambodia and Thailand, and arrived in Britain two years later.
 I had once believed that North Korea was paradise.
-But after defecting to the UK, I realize it's anything but.
+But after defecting to the UK, I realise it's anything but.